Help us Grow!

 Support The Ann Norton Sculpture Gardens

-- Magnificent two-acre urban sanctuary along the Intracoastal Waterway in West Palm Beach featuring the second largest collection of rare palms and cycads in the country
+- Magnificent two-acre urban sanctuary along the Intracoastal Waterway in West Palm Beach featuring one of the largest collections of rare palms and cycads in the country

-- Nine colossal sculptures by Ann Weaver Norton (1905-1982) showcased throughout the expansive gardens
+- Nine monumental sculptures by Ann Weaver Norton (1905-1982) showcased throughout the expansive gardens

-- Nationally landmarked house and gallery with the artist’s studio displaying original works in bronze, cedar and plaster
+- Nationally registered house and exhibition galleries with the artist studio displaying original works in bronze, cedar and plaster

 - Acclaimed special art exhibitions with guided tours by world renowned artists, curators, environmentalists and authors